- Form a Company Now! +

 - HBS Blog +

 - Make Payments +

 To find out what a seasoned CEO knows about board management, we talked with our friend and client Erik Nielsen, PhD.
 Erik has more than 35 years of experience in higher education.
 He is currently the Consulting Vice President of Kaludis Consulting and he served as president of Franklin College of Switzerland for 17 years.

-Today we are featuring Part One of Erik’s observations about what works—and what doesn’t—when it comes to managing a Board of Directors, particularly of a non-profit corporation.
+In this interview, we discussed what works—and what doesn’t—when it comes to managing a Board of Directors, particularly of a non-profit corporation.